QubesOS/qubes-doc/installing/verifying-signatures.md

 Verifying Digests
 -----------------

-Each ISO is accompanied by a plain text file ending in `.DIGESTS`.
+Each ISO is also accompanied by a plain text file ending in `.DIGESTS`.
 This file contains the output of running several different crytographic hash functions on the ISO in order to obtain alphanumeric outputs known as "digests."
+These digests are provided as an alternative verification method to PGP signatures (though the digests themselves are also PGP-signed -- see below).
+If you've already verified the signatures on the ISO directly, then verifying digests is not necessary.

 For example, `Qubes-R3.1-x86_64.iso` is accompanied by `Qubes-R3.1-x86_64.iso.DIGESTS` which has the following content:

     -----BEGIN PGP SIGNED MESSAGE-----